WinterAxis/ESV-MD-Bible/The_Bible_esv/13_1_Chronicles/1_Chr_7.md

 The sons of Ulla: Arah, Hanniel, and Rizia.

 ###### 40
 All of these were men of Asher, heads of fathers' houses, approved, mighty warriors, chiefs of the princes.
-Their number enrolled by genealogies, for service in war, was 26,000 men. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Their number enrolled by genealogies, for service in war, was 26,000 men.

 ***